History of communism: Contemporary communism (1993–present)

 With the fall of the communist governments in the Soviet Union and the Eastern Bloc, the influence of state-based Marxist–Leninist ideologies in the world was weakened, but there are still many communist movements of various types and sizes around the world.
-Two other communist nations, particularly those in East Asia such China and Vietnam, all moved toward market economies, but without any major privatization of the state sector during the 1980s and 1990s (see socialism with Chinese characteristics and doi moi for more details).
-Spain, France, Portugal and Greece have very publicly strong communist movements that play an open and active leading role in the vast majority of their labor marches and strikes as well as also anti-austerity protests, all of which are large, pronounced events with much visibility.
+Other communist nations, particularly those in East Asia such China and Vietnam, moved toward market economies, but without any major privatization of the state sector during the 1980s and 1990s (see socialism with Chinese characteristics and doi moi for more details).
+Spain, France, Portugal and Greece have strong communist movements that play an open and active role in labor marches and strikes as well as anti-austerity protests.
 Worldwide marches on International Workers' Day sometimes give a clearer picture of the size and influence of current communist movements, particularly within Europe.

 Cuba has recently emerged from the crisis which was sparked by the fall of the Soviet Union due to the growth in the volume of its trade with its new allies, Venezuela and China (the former nation has recently adopted a socialism of the 21st century according to Hugo Chávez).
-Various other countries throughout Latin America and the Caribbean have also made similar shifts to more clearly socialistic policies and rhetoric in a phenomenon which academics are calling the pink tide.
+Various other countries in Latin America and the Caribbean have made similar shifts to socialist policies and rhetoric in a phenomenon known as the pink tide.

 North Korea claims that its success in avoiding the downfall of socialism is a result of its homegrown ideology of Juche which it adopted in the 1970s, replacing Marxism–Leninism.
 Cuba has an ambassador to North Korea and China still protects North Korean territorial integrity even as it simultaneously refuses to supply the state with material goods or other significant assistance.

 In Nepal, the Communist Party of Nepal (Unified Marxist–Leninist) leader Man Mohan Adhikari briefly became Prime Minister of Nepal and national leader from 1994 to 1995 and the Maoist guerrilla leader Prachanda was elected prime minister by the Constituent Assembly of Nepal in 2008.
 Prachanda has since been deposed as prime minister, leading the Maoists to abandon their legalistic approach and return to their typical street actions and militancy and to lead sporadic general strikes using their quite substantial influence on the Nepalese labor movement.
-These actions have oscillated between mild and intense, only the latter of which tends to make world news.
-They consider Prachanda's removal to be unjust.
-Since 2008, Nepal has been ruled by a coalition of communist parties: Communist Party of Nepal (Unified Marxist–Leninist) and Communist Party of Nepal (Maoist Centre) which they merged in 2018 in the Nepal Communist Party.
+Since 2008, Nepal has been ruled by a coalition of communist parties: Communist Party of Nepal (Unified Marxist–Leninist) and Communist Party of Nepal (Maoist Centre) which merged in 2018 in the Nepal Communist Party.